Bishwa Prakash Sharma

 Bishwa Prakash Sharma (विश्वप्रकाश शर्मा) is a Nepali politician.
 He is one of the two general secretaries of the Nepali Congress.
+Sharma is currently serving as member of House of Representatives from Jhapa 1.

 Political career

 Sharma was elected general secretary along with Gagan Thapa in the 14th general convention of Nepali Congress.
 This was termed as rise of new generation in the oldest party of Nepal, the Nepali Congress.

-Sharma has served as spokesperson of the party.
+Sharma has previously served as spokesperson of the party.
 He has also served as the national president of the Nepal Student Union (NSU).

 In the 2022 Nepalese general election, he was elected as the member of the 2nd Federal Parliament of Nepal.